ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 Globus
 -----------

-`Globus <https://www.globus.org>`_ is a web-based file transfer system that works in the background to move files between computer systems with Globus Endpoints.
-Globus is a good tool to use to transfer many files or large files between directories on different computer systems at different sites.
-A *system* Globus Endpoint is specifically configured by the system administrators; large public computing systems typically have these.
-To transfer files to and from a computer system that isn't public (like a personal computer, your laptop or desktop, or a small cluster that doesn't have a system Globus Endpoint), see :ref:`globus_connect_personal`.
+`Globus <https://www.globus.org>`_ is a web-based file transfer system that works in the background to move files between computer systems with Globus `endpoints <https://docs.globus.org/faq/globus-connect-endpoints/#what_is_an_endpoint>`_.
+Globus is a good tool to use to transfer many files or large files between directories (within the same system or between a systems).

-If you are new to Globus, reference the `Globus log in and transfer files tutorial <https://docs.globus.org/guides/tutorials/manage-files/transfer-files/>`_ to get started.
-The tutorial includes step-by-step instructions for transferring files that you can follow along with using their built-in demonstration collections.
+If you are new to Globus, the `Globus log in and transfer files tutorial <https://docs.globus.org/guides/tutorials/manage-files/transfer-files/>`_ includes step-by-step instructions for transferring files that you can follow along with using their built-in demonstration collections.

-Find the collection names for NCSA's endpoints at the below links:
+The NCSA systems listed have Globus endpoints configured by the system administrators; the collection names for these endpoints are at the links below.
+To transfer data to/from a system without a Globus endpoint, see :ref:`globus_connect_personal`.

 - `Delta endpoint <https://docs.ncsa.illinois.edu/systems/delta/en/latest/user_guide/data_mgmt.html#transferring-data>`_
 - `Hydro endpoint <https://ncsa-hydro-documentation.readthedocs-hosted.com/en/latest/accessing_transferring_files.html#using-globus-to-transfer-files>`_